akoidan/bash.conf/README.md

   - sometimes locks by itself (while I'm working)
   - after sleep macbook sets brightness for external display to 100%
   - apple support sucks the same way other support sucks, https://discussions.apple.com/thread/250818057
+  - homebrew package manager is so fucking slow...
+  - smb works on macos even better than on windows, it automatically detects shared folder w/o even typing the IP